sst/sst/www/docs/auth.md

 You can follow the Config docs to understand how to set values across your various stages.

-### Create session

 At this point your frontend can redirect to `/auth/<provider-name>/authorize` to kick off the authentication flow.
 If everything is configured right your browser will print out the set of claims returned from Google.

+You can also visit `/auth/` to see a list of your configured providers and the authorization URL.

+### Create session

 For a real application you'll want to handle User lookup/creation in the `onSuccess` callback.
 SST Auth very intentionally avoids providing abstractions for user management, these tend to be very specific to what you're building so this should be managed by you.